Reeves-Maybin (neck) was placed on injured reserve Wednesday, Dave Birkett of the Detroit Free Press reports.

 Reeves-Maybin was able to suit up against the Rams in Week 13 despite his neck injury, so it's somewhat surprising to see him land on season-ending injured reserve.
 It remains to be seen whether the second-year pro aggravated his injury during last week's loss.
 Kelvin Sheppard and Nicholas Grigsby could benefit from slightly increased snaps with Reeves-Maybin sidelined.

 Reeves-Maybin (neck) will play in Sunday's game versus the Rams.

 Reeves-Maybin plays sparingly behind Christian Jones and Devon Kennard at outside linebacker, as he has recorded just 20 defensive snaps over his last four outings.
 The second-year pro shouldn't be considered in the fantasy realm.

-Reeves-Maybin (ankle) is listed as questionable for Thursday's game against the Vikings.
+Reeves-Maybin (neck) is officially listed as questionable for Sunday's game against the Rams.